 When parents are buying a car for their teen (or giving them one), they must consider safety in case their teen is involved in an accident.
 The car they buy should help their teen driver avoid accidents and protect them if they are involved in one.

-They may not want to spend a lot of money on their teen driver’s first car, nor do they want their child driving an overly bulky or heavy car.
-Therefore, the right car for a teen will incorporate several factors.
+It’s understandable that people don’t want to spend a lot of money on their teen driver’s first car.
+The right car for a teen will incorporate the following several factors:

 Of course, you cannot afford what is outside your budget, but you should consider investing as much as possible in your child’s safety.
 It is an investment that will pay off as your child gets more experience behind the wheel and continuously reaches their destination safely.